Start9Labs/documentation/source/misc-guides/tor-firefox/ios.rst

 Unfortunately, Apple does not allow tor to be run natively on iOS.
 This means that Firefox cannot be configured to use tor.
 This leaves the following options for iOS users:

-You can use Start9 Labs' own Consulate Browser, which is available `here <https://apps.apple.com/us/app/start9-consulate-browser/id1528124570>`_, or you can select another Tor Browser from the app store by searching `here <https://www.apple.com/us/search/onion-browser?src=serp>`_.
+You can use Start9 Labs' own Consulate Browser, which is available `here <https://apps.apple.com/us/app/start9-consulate-browser/id1528124570>`_, or you can select another Tor Browser by searching the `App Store <https://www.apple.com/us/search/onion-browser?src=serp>`_.